bserranocima/radioanalytics/README.md

 ## Build

 Run `npm run-script build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Be sure the environment.prod.ts has the right settings before build.

 ## Production server

 Run `npm start` for a prod server.
 Make sure you have configured the production environment variables in the file env.variables.json and you have already created the file `server/statics/monitors.json`.
 A template for `server/statics/monitors.json` can be found in `./monitors.example.json`.
 Navigate to your url to see the app running.

-## Version 0.0.1 alfa
+## Version 0.0.1 alpha
 - The app will get the data from the configured monitors.
 - Login is required to see all data inside.
 - To create a new user, go to `/signup` route in the URL.